 Slip-and-fall accidents are common occurrences in many parts of the world.
 More than 2 million people suffer from injuries from slip-and-fall occurrences.
 The injuries happen for a wide variety of reasons.
-Unfortunately, not everyone goes to see personal injury lawyers in Toronto to discuss their cases.
+Unfortunately, not everyone goes to see personal injury lawyers to discuss their cases.
 Some people have reservations about scheduling a consultation because of the myths that are floating about in the world.
 The following are four of the most common myths about slip-and-fall accidents:

 1. You’re not Eligible if the Accident Is Partially Your Fault